 Let’s look at Joe and Sarah to see how different coverage scenarios might play out.
 Joe and Sarah just got married.
 It’s the second marriage for both.
 They each have two children from their previous relationships and have purchased a house together.
 Sarah has an existing life insurance policy, and after a discussion with Joe and a life insurance professional, she identifies that she has enough coverage to help keep her family in their new home, cover final expenses and help with future financial obligations.

 “It’s a [good] time to take a look at your situation.
-It’s different from the last time you bought life insurance – that’s for certain.” – Frank Muscat, assistant vice president at Amica Life
+It’s different from the last time you bought life insurance – that’s for certain.” – Todd Oster, Assistant Vice President at Amica Life

 Sarah doesn’t need additional life insurance, but she updates her policy beneficiaries to allocate half to Joe and the other half to her children.
 Joe, however, is legally obligated to allocate half of his current life insurance to his ex-wife.
 After talking with Sarah and a life insurance professional, Joe determines that the half of his life insurance that would not go to his ex-spouse falls short of meeting his family’s current and future financial needs.
 Joe decides to buy a new life insurance policy to help ensure all of his financial obligations to his new family can be taken care of if he passes away.